I hear and I forget.

 Roberta teacher, whether they are trained and certified multipliers working in the education system or working directly within the Roberta network, are able to provide hands-on robot courses.
 They can also access teaching and learning materials from the Roberta series which are gender-appropriate and suitable for use in a classroom setting.

 The Roberta initiative aims to engage and motivate girls and boys to take a sustained long-term interest in information technology, technology and the natural sciences.
-The Roberta training concept defines "sustained long-term motivation" as simultaneously imparting cognitive knowledge – in this instance from the world of MINT topics – and positive emotions.
+The Roberta training concept defines "sustained long-term motivation" as simultaneously imparting cognitive knowledge – in this instance from the world of STEM topics – and positive emotions.
 Only if both are achieved at the same time do students learn – or phrased differently achieve sustainable results.

-Roberta acknowledges that girls and boys approach MINT topics differently and the concept is designed to ensure that girls too can conquer technology, enjoy it and be successful in applying it – at school and beyond.
+Roberta acknowledges that girls and boys approach STEM topics differently and the concept is designed to ensure that girls too can conquer technology, enjoy it and be successful in applying it – at school and beyond.